ArashNik/ArashNik/README.md

 - 👋 Hi, I’m @ArashNik
 - 👀 I’m interested in Mathamatics, history, and philisophy.
-- 🌱 I’m currently learning ...Java, JavaScript, and much more.
+- 🌱 I’m currently learning ...Java, JavaScript,PHP, SQL, HTML, Advanced Mathamatics, and so forth.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...kayarash@outlook.com